List of built-in macOS apps: Books

-Apple Books was first released in OS X Mavericks.
+Books, previously known as iBooks, is an eBook reading application first released with OS X Mavericks.
+It allows users to read and purchase digital books, as well as listen to audiobooks.
+Reading goals can be set which encourage users to read for an amount of time each day.

 Calculator

 Calculator is a basic calculator application made by Apple Inc. and bundled with macOS.
 It has three modes: basic, scientific, and programmer.
 Basic includes a number pad, buttons for adding, subtracting, multiplying, and dividing, as well as memory keys.
 Scientific mode supports exponents and trigonometric functions, and programmer mode gives the user access to more options related to computer programming.

 The Calculator program has a long history going back to the very beginning of the Macintosh platform, where a simple four-function calculator program was a standard desk accessory from the earliest system versions.
 Though no higher math capability was included, third-party developers provided upgrades, and Apple released the Graphing Calculator application with the first PowerPC release (7.1.2) of the Mac OS, and it was a standard component through Mac OS 9.
 Apple currently ships a different application called Grapher.

 Calculator has Reverse Polish notation support, and can also speak the buttons pressed and result returned.

-The Calculator appeared first as a desk accessory in first version of Macintosh System for the 1984 Macintosh 128k.
-Its original incarnation was developed by Chris Espinosa and its appearance was designed, in part, by Steve Jobs when Espinosa, flustered by Jobs's dissatisfaction with all of his prototype designs, conceived an application called The Steve Jobs Roll Your Own Calculator Construction Set that allowed Jobs to tailor the look of the calculator to his liking.
-Its design was maintained with the same basic math operations until the final release of classic Mac OS in 2002.

-A Dashboard Calculator widget is included in all versions of macOS from Mac OS X Tiger onwards.
-It only has the basic mode of its desktop counterpart.
-Since the release of OS X Yosemite, there is also a simple calculator widget available in the notifications area.

-Since the release of Mac OS X Leopard, simple arithmetic functions can be calculated from Spotlight feature.
-They include the standard addition, subtraction, division, multiplication, exponentiation and the use of the percent sign to denote percentage.

 Calendar

+Calendar, previously known as iCal before OS X Mountain Lion, is a personal calendar app made by Apple Inc., originally released as a free download for Mac OS X v10.2 on September 10, 2002, before being bundled with the operating system as iCal 1.5 with the release of Mac OS X v10.3.
+It tracks events and appointments added by the user and includes various holidays depending on the location the device is set to as well as birthdays from contacts.
+Users are also able to subscribe to other calendars from friends or third-parties.

-Calendar is a personal calendar app made by Apple Inc. that runs on both the macOS desktop operating system and the iOS mobile operating system.
-It offers online cloud backup of calendars using Apple's iCloud service, or can synchronize with other calendar services, including Google Calendar and Microsoft Exchange Server.
+iCal was the first calendar application for Mac OS X to offer support for multiple calendars and the ability to intermittently publish/subscribe to calendars on WebDAV servers.
+Calendar also offers online cloud backup of calendars using Apple's iCloud service, or it can synchronize with other calendar services, including Google Calendar and Microsoft Exchange Server.

 Chess

-Apple Chess is a 3D chess game for macOS, developed by Apple Inc. as a fork of GNOME Chess (formerly "glChess").
+Chess is a 3D chess game for macOS, developed by Apple Inc. as a fork of GNOME Chess (formerly "glChess").
 Its history dates back to OpenStep and Mac OS X 10.2.
 It supports chess variants such as crazyhouse and suicide chess.
 Apple redistributes the source code under its own Apple Sample Code License, after a special permission has been granted from the original authors of GNOME Chess (which is licensed under GPL3).
-Apple ships with the game also the Sjeng chess engine (GPL).
+Apple also ships the game with the Sjeng chess engine (GPL).